 - Decisions regarding weekly planning are based on what projects are studied and/or children's interests;

 - Teaching staff should use naptime productively for planning and completing all paperwork.
 This will allow at least five hours a week (child-required rest periods per licensing standards) to complete paperwork.
 Programs should not use IMSHS program funds to provide planning time outside teachers' classrooms;

 - Teaching staff should review their observations, portfolio work-samples, and reflect on recent events and interactions weekly.
-This information should then be used to plan for the following week.
+This information should then be used to update the child's assessment and to plan for the following week.
 Staff should take into account changes they notice in routines and new materials that they would like to introduce.
-(Record in Weekly Monitor Form):

 - What experiences interest the children now?

 - Which materials are the children using the most?

 - What skills are the children developing?